ashudas0110/Data_Engineering/Spark/Data Scientist Salaries Analysis/README.md

   ```

 * ***outputfile_cleanup Function***
-  -Ensures a clean working directory by removing the existing output directory and creating a new one.
+  - Ensures a clean working directory by removing the existing output directory and creating a new one.
 This is crucial for rerunning the script without manual         cleanup.

   ```python
   def outputfile_cleanup():